 Bruno here is at the age most LGDs are when they are surrendered to shelters and rescue situations.
 At eighteen months of age, this very large, intact, adolescent male dog could be a handful to manage - and yet he isn't.
 Why?
 Because his owner worked hard to build a solid training base with him throughout the first six months of his life and onward.
 That doesn't mean that neither of them made mistakes; because of the "trust bank account" that they have with each other, they can find their way through challenging times.

-If you really study this photo it is easy to appreciate the profound partnership Kathy has with this dog.
-What I see is this: Renzo has positioned himself as closely to Kathy as possible.
+If you study this photo, it is easy to appreciate the profound partnership she has with this dog.
+What I see is this: Bruno has positioned himself as close to his owner as possible.
 He has curled his whole body around her.
-He is standing so that he can hug the length of her without putting paw one on her or even putting her off balance.
-Notice that Kathy is standing on one leg while resting the other.
-She knows she can trust Renzo to respectfully snuggle with her.
+He is standing so he can hug the length of her without putting Paw One on her or even putting her off balance.
+Notice that she is standing on one leg while resting on the other.
+She knows she can trust Bruno to snuggle with her respectfully.
 The eye contact between the two is beautiful to see.
-Many people feel that LGDs are independent dogs and difficult to train, and now take another look at Renzo's expression.
-Kathy could whisper to him and he'd give her anything.
+Many people feel that LGDs are independent dogs and challenging to train, but now take another look at Bruno's expression; she could whisper to him, and he'd give her anything.

 If there are problems, they aren’t the fault of the dog but in the language of the trainer.

 Puppies can go from this (photo above) to this (image below) in the blink of an eye.
 By the time a Maremma is six months old, the opportunity to shape his thinking is largely past six-month-old.